 Baldwin.
 Kohler & Campbell.
 Chickering.
 Hamilton.
 These are just four iconic brands that were once made in the United States but have more recently been manufactured in Indonesia and China.
 Even the finest Japanese piano manufacturers have shifted their production on cheaper models offshore to save on production cost.

 My point is not to bash the manufacturing standards of any brand in any country.
 It’s simply to point out that you cannot rely on a brand name alone to guarantee quality.
-What’s more important is the quality of materials, the factory, and when the piano was made.
+A piano is only as good as the factory’s standards and the quality of materials used to build the instrument.

 A decades-old piano may need costly repairs that put it past the point of fixing.
 A piano technician will help you assess whether an instrument you are considering is worth the cost.
-There can be any number of issues, like a loose pin block, a damaged soundboard, worn bushings, rusty strings, and the like.
-However, a very old upright, especially one that was built by one of many reputable but now defunct piano builders, could be a better value than a poorly-made newer instrument.
+Older instruments can have any number of issues, like a loose pin block, a damaged soundboard, worn bushings, rusty strings, and the like.
+However, don’t let minor issues prevent you from buying an older upright.
+In some cases, a very old upright, especially one that was built by a classic but defunct piano builder, could be a better value than a poorly-made newer instrument.

 Hire a Piano Technician

 If you’ve gotten this far, you understand why this is a step you should not skip.
 Almost anyone can determine if a piano is operable and in decent shape by playing all of the keys and looking inside.
 However, a technician can give you far more insight into what upcoming maintenance a piano needs, including how well it will hold tuning.
-He can also let you know whether the price being asked is reasonable compared to other instruments in similar condition.
+Let her assist in your research to determine whether the asking price is reasonable based on comparable sales in your area.

 Piano Store vs Private Sale